 Common Types Of Personal Injury Claims in Lexington, KY

-Our attorneys are experienced and skilled in handling all types of personal injury claims.
+Our personal injury attorneys are experienced and skilled in handling a broad range of Kentucky personal injury claims.
 Injury cases that we frequently manage include:

 What is the Deadline for Filing a Personal Injury Lawsuit in Kentucky?

-Kentucky’s statute of limitations gives victims just one year from the date of the injury to file a personal injury claim.
+Kentucky’s statute of limitations gives accident victims just one year from the date of the injury to file a personal injury claim.
 Many states give injury victims two years, so it is important to remember the distinction for Kentucky.
-Our law firm can help you take swift action in filing a claim to make sure you meet the one year deadline.
+Our legal team can help you take swift action in filing a claim to make sure you meet the one year deadline.

-If you or a loved one have sustained serious injuries caused by someone else’s fault, contact a Lexington personal injury attorney at Gary C. Johnson, P.S.C. to schedule a free consultation.
-We are committed to our clients and we will fight to see that you are compensated for the losses you and your family have suffered as a result of someone else’s fault.
-Contact us online or call our Lexington office location at (859) 268-4300.
+If you or a loved one have sustained serious injuries caused by someone else’s fault, contact a Lexington personal injury attorney at Gary C. Johnson, P.S.C. to schedule a free case evaluation.
+We are committed to our clients and we will fight to see that you are compensated for the losses you and your loved ones have suffered as a result of someone else’s fault.
+Contact us online or call our Lexington office today at (859) 268-4300 for friendly legal services in the Fayette County area.